TheLovinator1/radarr/README.md

 ## Docker

-This Docker image is using the [Arch Linux](https://hub.docker.com/_/archlinux/) as base image.
+This Docker image is using [Ubuntu 22.04](https://hub.docker.com/_/ubuntu/) as base image.
 Radarr runs as a user with the id `1000`.

 ## How to get hardlinks working